 Produce CSA program

-In the 2013 season we will have 150 members in our Classic vegetable CSA program.
-The cost is $525.
-We accept credit cards, electronic checks, old fashioned paper checks mailed to the farm and cash in hand.
+In the 2014 season we will have 200 members in our Produce CSA program.
+The cost is $600.
+We accept credit cards, old fashioned paper checks mailed to the farm and cash in hand.
+Sign ups happen online.
+Click here to sign up.
+You can choose to pay in 3 installments or you can pay in full and receive a $25 discount.

 The first harvest should be early June with greens, and perennial herbs.
 We alert everyone to the start of the harvest season with emails, Facebook updates and blogs.